AxC1271/RISC-V-CPU/InstructionMemory/README.md

                 );
 ```

-This gives the instruction `0000000_00101_00100_000_00011_1100011`.
+This gives the instruction `0000000_00101_00100_000_00110_1100011`.

 For memory 10, we need to branch to memory 4, giving us -6.
 We will get the two's complement of 6 in binary then add it to the current program counter to get back to 6.
-Unfortunately, the issue I faced was that the program counter is a `32-bit standard logic vector` whereas the `immediate shift` was only 12 bits.

-Therefore the design choice for the final CPU was to make the PC only 12 bits wide, which isn't much of a limitation due to the fact that `2**12` instructions is not much of a limitation given the scope of this project.

-With this issue resolved, we can determine that the two's complement of 6 in binary is `111111111010`.
+We can use the two's complement of 6 to go back to a previous address, which is just `111111111010`.
 We can add this back on memory 10 for it overflow back to memory 4, so our final instruction is `1111111_00000_00000_000_11010_1100011`.
+For those who remember our program counter only taking 32-bit instructions, we will only look at the 12 least significant bits so that the program counter truly wraps around.

 Finalized Instructions for Our Fibonacci Sequence:
 ```